-Brownfield port construction usually involves large-scale clean-up operations of contaminated soil and the renovation and deepening of the quay walls.
+Brownfield port construction usually involves large-scale clean-up operations of contaminated soil and renovating and deepening the quay walls.
 It results in the rehabilitation and reuse of existing port real estate, thereby avoiding lengthy and difficult port extension procedures.
 Redevelopment of port brownfields produces numerous environmental, social, and economic benefits.
 By cleaning up and returning these lands to use, communities can remove dangerous structures and stop or stabilize contamination near waterways.
 Port redevelopment presents valuable opportunities for waterfront redevelopment, and it may catalyze revitalization in the broader community.
-Brownfield redevelopment frees space for various uses and creates a more available property for sale or lease, providing ports with additional sources of revenue.
-Besides, redevelopment of previously used sites can help alleviate pressure on undeveloped wetland and coastal areas, thus protecting important coastal habitats.
+Brownfield redevelopment frees space for various uses and creates more available property for sale or lease, providing ports with additional sources of revenue.
+Besides, redevelopment of previously used sites can help alleviate pressure on undeveloped wetlands and coastal areas, thus protecting important coastal habitats.

 Construction of a terminal on a greenfield site mostly involves extending a port on a vacant site along a river, estuary, or coastline.

 Historically, the majority of port development projects were labeled greenfield, which often goes hand in hand with port migration.
 The vacant site might be located in a green zone, wetland, or agricultural area.
-Getting permission for a greenfield development usually takes a long time given existing spatial planning and environmental rules and regulations, and the required extensive project evaluation.
+Getting permission for a greenfield development usually takes a long time, given existing spatial planning and environmental rules and regulations, and the required extensive project evaluation.
 For example, the Bird and Habitat Directive and the Water Directive of the European Commission impose a complex regulatory condition on greenfield development for ports.
-Such developments can imply small or large-scale land reclamation works along a coastline or riverside or the digging of a dock on dry land connected to a river or existing dock system.
+Such developments can imply small or large-scale land reclamation works along a coastline or riverside or digging a dock on dry land connected to a river or existing dock system.

 Land reclamation is based on hydraulic fill, a process whereby sediment or rock excavated by dredgers from the seabed or other borrow areas is transported and placed into the designated reclamation area.

 Well-graded quartz sands are the preferred material for landfills.
 Before the hydraulic fill can commence, extensive preparatory engineering studies are conducted to collect bathymetrical (a measurement of the depth of bodies of water), topographical (physical features of the area), geological (soil and rock), and geotechnical data on the reclamation site and the borrow areas.
-This step also includes an examination of the hydraulic, meteorological, and environmental conditions.
+This step also includes examining the hydraulic, meteorological, and environmental conditions.
 Based on these studies, a method and the right equipment are chosen to obtain the desired mix of soil/sand and water to facilitate the dredging, transport, and placement of fill material, and to meet the load-bearing and stability requirements of the reclaimed site.
 The quality of the landfill will be determined by its stiffness, strength, density (liquefaction resistance), and drainage capacity.
 The nature of the fill will influence the type of equipment, the means of transport, the reclamation method, and the possible need for ground improvement.
-Much used ground improvement techniques include vertical drains and vibratory, dynamic, or explosive compaction with or without admixtures.
+Much-used ground improvement techniques include vertical drains and vibratory, dynamic, or explosive compaction with or without admixtures.